Giorgio Mulé: Political career

-In the runup to the 2018 Italian general election, Mulè joined Forza Italia (FI) and, after resigning from the management of Panorama, he ran for the Chamber of Deputies in the single-member constituency of Sanremo, for the centre-right coalition with supoport from Brothers of Italy, where he was elected deputy with over 46% of the votes against the candidate of the 5 Star Movement Federico Firmian (29.15%) and of the centre-left coalition, Democratic Party share, Anna Russo (17.76%).
-Despite his candidacy in the single-member constituency of Sanremo, he was also the lead candidate in the 1st multi-member constituency of Liguria.
+In the runup to the 2018 Italian general election, Mulè joined Forza Italia (FI).
+After resigning from the management of Panorama, he ran for the Chamber of Deputies in the single-member constituency of Sanremo as part of the centre-right coalition, where he was elected deputy with over 46% of the votes against the Five Star Movement (M5S) Federico Firmian (29.15%) and of the centre-left coalition and Democratic Party (PD) candidate Anna Russo (17.76%).
+Despite his candidacy in the single-member constituency of Sanremo, he was also the lead candidate in the first multi-member constituency of Liguria.

-In the 14 February episode of Porta a Porta he stated that his campaign would launch during December 2017, when the well-known journalist met Silvio Berlusconi and they discussed a political commitment.
+In the 14 February episode of Porta a Porta, Mulé stated that his campaign would launch during December 2017 when the well-known journalist met Silvio Berlusconi and they discussed a political commitment.
 Mulè said he took two days to think about it and subsequently accepted the Forza Italia leader's proposal.

-On 10 April he was appointed sole spokesperson of the Chamber and Senate groups for Forza Italia.
-He is the group leader for Brothers of Italy in the parliamentary commission for the general direction and supervision of radio and television services, as well as being a member of the 9th Transport, Post and Telecommunications Commission.
+On 10 April, he was appointed sole spokesperson of Forza Italia groups in the Chamber of Deputies and Senate of the Republic.
+He was the group leader of Forza Italia in the parliamentary commission for the general direction and supervision of radio and television services, as well as being a member of the 9th Transport, Post and Telecommunications Commission.

-On 30 June 2019, the Chamber of Deputies approved the text, of which Mulè was the promoter, rapporteur and first signatory, for the adoption and use of defibrillators in non- hospital environments.
-Law subsequently approved on 28 July 2021 by the Social Affairs Committee of the Chamber in the legislative session and published in the Official Journal on 13 August 2021.

-Since 19 December of the same year he has also been responsible for the national departments of Forza Italia in place of Adriano Galliani.
-On 12 May 2020, Berlusconi appoints a new coordination of 14 people including Mulè.
+On 30 June 2019, the Chamber of Deputies approved the text, of which Mulè was the promoter, rapporteur, and first signatory, for the adoption and use of defibrillators in non-hospital environments.
+Law subsequently approved on 28 July 2021 by the Social Affairs Committee of the Chamber of Deputies in the legislative session and published on Gazzetta Ufficiale on 13 August 2021.
+On 19 December, he also became responsible for the national departments of Forza Italia in place of Adriano Galliani.
+On 12 May 2020, Berlusconi appointed a new coordination of 14 people including Mulè.

-In August 2020, a few weeks after the constitutional referendum on the cut in the number of parliamentarians linked to the reform initiated by the First Conte government and concluded by the Second Conte government, Mulè announced, after voting "yes" in the assembly, his vote against, in dissidence with the official line of his party, initially aligned for the "Yes" by the leaders of the parliamentary group, before the leader Silvio Berlusconi positioned himself in an intermediate position granting a free vote.
+In August 2020, a few weeks after the 2020 Italian constitutional referendum on the cut in the number of parliamentarians linked to the reform initiated by the first Conte government and concluded by the second Conte government, Mulè announced, after voting "yes" in the assembly, his vote against; this was in dissidence with the official line of Forza Italia, which was initially aligned for the "Yes" by the leaders of the parliamentary group before Berlusconi positioned himself in an intermediate position granting a free vote.

-Appointment to government

-On 24 February 2021 he was appointed undersecretary of the Ministry of Defence in the new Draghi government.

-In the 2022 Italian general election he was nominated for the Chamber of Deputies as the leader in the multi-member constituency of Palermo and was elected.

-On the following 19 October he was elected vice president of the Chamber of Deputies.
+On 24 February 2021, Mulé was appointed Undersecretary of State of the Ministry of Defence in the new Draghi government.
+In the 2022 Italian general election, he was nominated for the Chamber of Deputies as the leader in the multi-member dictrict of Palermo and was elected.
+On 19 October, he was elected vice president of the Chamber of Deputies.